 This week's RTÉ Late Late Show guests revealed

-Football legends Jason McAteer and John Aldridge lead a Late Late Show line-up including YouTuber and author Riyadh Khalaf, with music from Damien Dempsey this Friday, March 29.
+Marty Morrissey and Bernard O’Shea lead a Late Late Show line-up including leading fashion and beauty blogger Suzanne Jackson and Senator Michael McDowell, with music from Soulé this Friday, April 5.

-Last year, Liverpool fan Sean Cox was assaulted before a Champions League fixture at Anfield, and has since been on the long road to recovery.
-Jason McAteer and John Aldridge will join host Ryan Tubridy ahead of a fundraiser game next month which will see Liverpool Legends take on a Republic of Ireland squad to raise money for the Sean Cox Rehabilitation Trust.
+They shared a bromance on last year’s Dancing with the Stars, and the boys are back on our screens with Marty and Bernard’s Big Adventure.
+The duo join host Ryan Tubridy to discuss the intricacies of modern manhood, and how they fared when tasked with surviving a night out in the wilds.

+Blogger turned businesswoman Suzanne Jackson is the creator of one of Ireland’s best-known lifestyle sites, SoSueMe.ie, and is also the founder and CEO of a bestselling beauty brand.
+Suzanne joins Ryan to chat about her rise to success and the influence that social media holds in society today.

 Leave your comment